-Similarly, when the exhibition designer Gerhard Schlanzky showed his design for the installation of votive paper for the exhibit he showed it installed against a red background, I questioned the use of red.
-I said, Red has to do with life and vitality, and in China people talk about weddings as red business and funerals as black business, but my Vietnamese colleagues really loved his use of the color red.
+Similarly, when the exhibition designer Gerhard Schlanzky showed his design for the installation of votive paper for the exhibit, he showed it installed against a red background, I questioned the use of red because, in my experience, red has to do with life and vitality, and in China people talk about weddings as red business and funerals as black business.
+However, my Vietnamese colleagues really loved his use of the color red.
 They said, But black isn't the funeral color, it's white.
-And I said, Yes, I knew that, but shouldn't it be white, not red?
+And I responded that yes, I knew that, but shouldn't it be white, not red?
 And they said, But votive paper isn't just about funerals!
 And I said, Yes, but isn't it about the dead?
 And they said, We wish good, auspicious, happy things for the dead!
 OK, I was educated!
 I had been taught to ask the question, but I had to ask it to get the answer.

 What is the role of a curator in creating an exhibition?